22° halo: Formation

-Even though it is one of the most common types of halo, the shape and orientation of the ice crystals responsible for the 22° halo are the topic of debate.
-Hexagonal, randomly oriented columns are usually put forward as the most likely candidate, but this explanation presents problems, such as the fact that the aerodynamic properties of such crystals leads them to be oriented horizontally rather than randomly.
+Even though it is one of the most common types of halo, the shape and orientation of the ice crystals responsible for the 22° halo are a topic of debate.
+Hexagonal, randomly oriented columns are usually put forward as the most likely candidate, but this explanation presents problems, such as the fact that the aerodynamic properties of such crystals lead them to be oriented horizontally rather than randomly.
 Alternative explanations include the involvement of clusters of bullet-shaped ice columns.

 As light passes through the 60° apex angle of the hexagonal ice prisms, it is deflected twice, resulting in deviation angles ranging from 22° to 50°.
 Given the angle of incidence onto the hexagonal ice prism $\theta_\text{incidence}$ and the refractive index inside the prism $n$, then the angle of deviation $\theta_\text{deviation}$ can be derived from Snell's law: